londonhackspace/lightburn/README.md

 ## Summary of changes from stock Silvertail setup

-* Faulty Proprietary controller board replaced with a Smoothieboard clone V1.0
+* Faulty Proprietary controller board replaced with a Smoothieboard clone a MKS V1.0
 * Extra microswitch endstop limit switches installed for X min, Y min.
 * Replaced faulty Y max limit switch.
 * ACnode now powers down the Smoothieboard controller by interrupting +5V power to it.